 The POWs only received three Red Cross packages while in the camp which had been opened and mixed so that they had no idea how much should be in the box.
 What little food received in the boxes was not enough to have an impact on their health.
 Those boxes were already there when they arrived, but he did notice that the Japanese guards always smoked American cigarettes.
 He recalled that during his time in the camp there were always filled with rumors of how the war was going.
 At times, the guards were the ones who started the rumors.
 In his opinion, the best information came from Korean civilians working in the mine.

 Then, B-29s flew over the camp and dropped food, medicine, and leaflets to the men telling them that the war was over.
 Remembering the event he said, ” Three B-29s flew over the camp.
 And if you ever had the hair on your back stand up, that was it.”

 The POWs received more food from food drops and used a lamp to flash Morse Code to the planes.
 The crews of the planes told them to remain in the camp until American troops made contact with them.
 William and other POWs decided to leave the camp after three weeks in spite of the continued food drops.
 One reason was they really needed medical treatment.
 Before he left the camp, he went to the commandant’s office and took his POW picture off the wall.

 The POWs took over a train and rode it a day and a half until they arrived at the port area south of Tokyo.
-They were greeted by Allied personnel, deloused and fresh clothing.
+They were greeted by Allied personnel, deloused, and fresh clothing.
 The clothing that had been dropped to them from the planes was burnt.
 When he was liberated, he weighed 95 pounds.
 He remained in Japan for another four or five weeks.

-After William was liberated, he was taken to Wakayama, Japan, and returned on the U.S.S.Hopping to Manila.
+After William was liberated, he was taken to Wakayama, Japan, boarded the U.S.S.
+Sanctuary on September 15, and returned to Manila.
 In the Philippines, he was promoted to First Sergeant.
 He sailed, from the Philippines, on the U.S.S.
 Marine Shark and arrived back in the United States on November 1, 1945, at Seattle, Washington.
 It was a little over four years since he had left the United States.

 William married Mary Ellen Lucas and became the father of two children.
 He later moved to New York State to work as a parts manager at a Chevrolet dealer in Trumansburg, New York, owned by his wife’s brother.
 He resided in Trumansburg for the rest of his life.